 ♦ Pass on their experience and advice of living in the wilderness ♦

-Please note you may also receive training from external providers and be required to pass external awards for national governing bodies.in order to delver certain activities
+Please note you may also receive training from external providers and be required to pass external awards for national governing bodies in order to deliver certain activities

 STEP 4.
 START WORKING

-Due to the nature of the work you must have a complete DBS and return three references before starting work with us.
+Due to the nature of the work you must have a complete UK Enhanced DBS and return three professional references before starting work with us.

-We will supply you with a schedule of work throughout our summer season, which finishes at the end of July.
-Further contracts of work will be supplied for at our August summer camps, and our autumn season, which finishes in mid-October.
+We will supply you with a schedule of work for our summer season which finishes in mid-October.

-We will request your preferred woodland centre to be based at, while you are working on camps, all food and tented accommodation is included, and a staff camp is available for you to stay in between camps (you will need to bring you own tent.)
-If you are required to work at another of our woodland centres, we will transport you.
+We will request your preferred woodland estate to be based at, while you are working on camps all food is included and a free pitch sites available within our staff camps on each estate is available for you to stay in between camps (you will need to bring you own tent.)
+If you are required to work at another of our woodland estate we will inform you beforehand.